General Questions

 Yes, you accrue paid time off when using PTO hours.

-Will DUHS still recognize holidays such as Christmas and MLK day?
+Will DUHS still recognize holidays such as Christmas and MLK JR day?

-As an incentive for employees to work on holidays, Duke will continue to pay non-exempt employees time-and-a-half on the six holidays Duke recognizes (New Years Day, MLK Day, Independence Day, Labor Day, Thanksgiving Day, Christmas).
+As an incentive for employees to work on holidays, Duke will continue to pay non-exempt employees time-and-a-half on the eight holidays Duke recognizes (New Years Day, MLK Jr Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, Christmas Day).

-Individuals who work in departments that close on these holidays, or individuals who request time off on recognized holidays will be able to have hours deducted from their Short Term Bank.
+Individuals who work in departments that close on these holidays, or individuals who request time off on recognized holidays will have hours deducted from their PTO Bank.

 What do I do if I am sick?

 If you are sick, you follow the same procedures as you currently follow in your workplace.
-The time off will be charged to your Short Term Bank.
-If your Short Term Bank is empty, the time will be charged to your Long Term Bank.
-If the Long Term Bank is empty, the time will be charged to your Carry Over Bank.
+The time off will be charged as Paid Time Off, unless there is insufficient balance.

 Badging In and Out